Microsoft Teams vs Slack: Which Team Collaboration App Is Best?

 For More Information

-**Slack pricing is based on the Slack Pro plan for unlimited users with annual billing, but monthly plans are also available.
+**Slack pricing is based on annual billing, but monthly plans are also available.

 Best for Pricing: Microsoft Teams

-**Slack pricing is based on yearly prepayment, but monthly billing is also available.
+Rates are based per user on yearly prepayment, but monthly billing is also available.

-As some of the best team chat apps, Slack and Microsoft Teams both support one-to-one and group messaging.
-Organize messages into different sections and follow conversations easily thanks to message threading and formatting options, including italics, bold, and bulleted lists.
-It’s also simple to keep up with group discussions as both let you mention (@) to tag a user, use emojis to acknowledge messages, and send graphics interchange formats (GIFs).
+Both Slack and Microsoft Teams support one-to-one and group messaging.
+Organize messages into different sections and follow conversations easily through message threading and formatting options, including italics, bold, and bulleted lists.
+For added interactivity, both solutions let you tag a user, use emojis, and send graphics interchange formats (GIFs).

 Best for Integrations: Slack

 Coming in at over 2,400 apps, Slack beats Microsoft Teams when it comes to third-party integrations.
 Subscribing to Slack’s free version allows access to 10 integrations, while paid plans unlock unlimited access to thousands of apps.
 Microsoft Teams, on the other hand, requires a Microsoft 365 Business subscription to unlock its integrated apps and services.

 Microsoft Teams’ deep integration with Microsoft 365 products makes it an excellent fit for companies that are firmly embedded in Microsoft’s ecosystem.
 With a Microsoft 365 Business Basic package, you get desktop versions of Outlook, Word, Excel, PowerPoint, Access, and Publisher, including access to other Microsoft 365 services like SharePoint and Yammer.

 Teams that lean toward Google’s office suite are better off with Slack due to its tight integration with Google Workspace.
 This allows users to integrate Google Calendar, Meet, and Drive with Slack for free.